-Turn a recycled jar into a cute DIY pencil holder in just a few steps!
-This pencil cup is easy and you probably have the supplies on hand.
+Transform an empty jar into a stylish DIY pencil holder with paint, paper, and Mod Podge.
+This pencil cup is perfect for desks, craft rooms, or gifts and you probably have all the supplies on hand.

 Skills Required: Beginner.
 You’ll be using paint on glass and then Mod Podging scrapbook paper onto it.
 Anyone can do this project, including children.